Why is Sir Thomas Abney Primary School included in these proposed changes?

 Having reviewed the school’s financial position against its reducing pupil roll the Council has concluded that the school’s deficit budget position is very likely to deteriorate further making it unsustainable in the medium term.
 To address the school’s deficit balance and reach a sustainable financial position it is likely to compromise the quality of education and standards at the school.
 This would also have an adverse impact on children with the highest level of need.

-More information can be found in the Cabinet report
+More information can be found in the September 2024 Cabinet report and in the January 2025 Cabinet report.

-Why is one of the options to merge Sir Thomas Abney Primary School with Holmleigh Primary School?
+Why is Sir Thomas Abney Primary School proposed to merge with Holmleigh Primary School?

 Merging the two schools can bring several benefits.
 It would allow Sir Thomas Abney Primary School’s large financial deficit to be removed by the Council.
 An enlarged Holmleigh Primary School would give the school access to more funding with more children attending the school.
 This could provide more teachers, learning materials, and support extra activities such as school trips, and breakfast and afterschool clubs.
 There would continue to be a school in the local area so that children continue learning in a familiar environment, even if some changes are made.

-Holmleigh Primary School and Sir Thomas Abney Primary School are very close, less than 650 metres from each other.
+Holmleigh Primary School and Sir Thomas Abney Primary School are very close, less than 450 metres from each other.
 Holmleigh Primary School children would therefore be able to travel to the new school site.
-Holmleigh Primary School is judged ‘Good’ by Ofsted and would benefit financially from becoming a two form entry school.
+Holmleigh Primary School would benefit financially from becoming a two form entry school.
 This option would make good use of the bigger Sir Thomas Abney Primary School site for continued educational use.

-More information can be found in the Cabinet report
+More information can be found in the September 2024 Cabinet report and in the January 2025 Cabinet report.

 What would the merger between Sir Thomas Abney Primary School and Holmleigh Primary School look like?